-If you ever had to throw out a half-full container of spoiled sour cream, you know how it feels.
+If you ever had to throw out a half-full container of spoiled sour cream, you know how that feels.

-You buy the dairy product for a specific recipe, and the leftovers sit in the fridge until they go bad.
-You’re angry because you hate food waste, and wonder what you can do so it doesn’t happen again.
+You cook the dish you’ve bought it for, and the leftover sour cream sits in the fridge until it goes bad.
+You’re angry because you hate wasting food, and wonder what you can do so that it doesn’t happen again.

 Freezing sounds like an idea, but can you freeze sour cream?
 And will it be any good after defrosting?

-That’s a perfectly valid question, and one I answer in this article.
-Sounds interesting?
-Let’s dive in.
+That’s a valid question and one that I answer in this article.

 Can You Freeze Sour Cream?

-For starters, you should know that dairy producers advise against freezing this product.
-Here’s what Daisy Brand says about freezing their sour cream (DA):
+For starters, dairy producers advise against freezing sour cream.
+Here’s what Daisy Brand says about freezing their products (DA):